kjhealy/kieranhealy.hugo/content/publications/rev-smith-davidson.md

 author: Kieran Healy
 status: Published
 type: other
-citation: "How Giving Keeps on Giving: Review of <em>The Paradox of Generosity</em> by Christian Smith and Hilary Davidson. <em>Stanford Social Innovation Review</em>, Winter: 70."
+citation: "&ldquo;How Giving Keeps on Giving.&rdquo; Review of <em>The Paradox of Generosity</em> by Christian Smith and Hilary Davidson. <em>Stanford Social Innovation Review</em>, Winter: 70."
 tag: rev-smith
 subjects: review generosity
 comments: no